lsst-dm/dm_dev_guide/coding/cpp_style_guide.rst

 3-6.
 Names representing namespaces MUST be camelCase with leading lowercase letter and based on component or directory name.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The original package developer will specify in the ``.cc`` file the preferred abbreviation to use and, optionally, also use it throughout his code.
+The original package developer will specify in the ``.cc`` file the preferred abbreviation to use and, optionally, also use it throughout their code.
 The original developer may consider using the following guideline to fabricate the name:

 - remove the preliminary 'lsst';